-The Department of Education has projected an ADM of 4,049 students for the 2012-2013 school year.
+The Department of Education has projected an unadjusted ADM of 4,247 students for the 2014-2015 school year.
 The Governor, the Senate, and the House of Delegates have used this projected ADM and the composite index to determine the amount of minimum local funding needed for the required local effort and local shared expenses.

 Any increase or decrease in the ADM number would need to be initiated by the Board of Supervisors during its deliberation on the proposed budget.
 Further, any revision to the ADM by the Board of Supervisors requires a corresponding revision to the amount of State basic aid, local shared revenues, and local funding.
+During its budget deliberations the Board of Supervisors adjusted the ADM number to 4,170, and the adjustments were made to the various funding categories.